joshuaati/airline-customer-satisfaction/README.md

 ### Installing Dependencies
 The pipfile is already provided

 To install run `pipenv install`

-To run any file you can use pipenv run, `pipenv run python train.py` will train and provide the model in an output file.
+To run any file you can use pipenv run
+`pipenv run python train.py` will train and provide the model in an output file.
 `pipenv run python predict.py` will start up the server and `pipenv run python predict-test.py` will run the sample test case

 ---

 #### To execute project
 Run `docker build -t midterm-project . --no-cache`

-then run `docker run -it --rm -p 9696:9696 midterm-project`
+Then run `docker run -it --rm -p 9696:9696 midterm-project`

 After this the server should be running.
 You can run `python predict-test.py` to run a sample file and it would give a prediction.